haneentalawneh/iceland360/iceland 360/README.md

 Iceland 360 :

-This project is part of the udacitu VR nanodegree
+This project is part of the udacity VR nanodegree

-This game takes you to into a vr journey to iclfnad, in your trip you can either go to Iceland waterfalls or to geysir
+This game takes you to into a vr journey to icelnad, in your trip you can either go to Iceland waterfalls or to geysir

 Steps done to create this project :